The AIDA-TNG project. Abundance, radial distribution, and clustering properties of halos in alternative dark matter models: Results

 \section{Results}

 In this section, we present the main results of our study on the halo occupation function, the subhalo distribution, and clustering.
-We discuss the outcome of the measurements in both CDM and alternative dark-matter scenarios, and then we focus on our constraints on the HOD and density profile parameters.
-The Bayesian analysis is performed by adopting a Gaussian likelihood for each redshift bin:
+We discuss the outcome of the measurements in the CDM and alternative dark matter scenarios, and we then focus on our constraints on the HOD and density profile parameters.
+The Bayesian analysis was performed by adopting a Gaussian likelihood for each redshift bin

 where $m_i$ is the model on the radial scale $r_i$, $d_i$ is the measurement, and $\sigma_i$ is the associated error.